 • Visual and performing arts

-A multiple measures approach is used to identify students for the Talent Development program including Measures of Academic Progress (MAP), a cognitive abilities test (Cognat), MCA test results and other pertinent anecdotal information.
-Delano schools provide academic enrichment and acceleration programs that are tailored to meet the needs of the students.
-For more information, please contact Gwen Briesemeister, Talent Development Coordinator at email@example.com.
+A multiple measures approach is used to identify students for the Talent Development program including: Measures of Academic Progress (MAP), a cognitive abilities test (Cognat), MCA test results and other pertinent anecdotal information.
+Delano schools provide academic enrichment and acceleration programs that are tailored to meet students’ needs.
+For more information, contact Gwen Briesemeister, Talent Development Coordinator, at email@example.com.

-Delano Community Education provides comprehensive life-long learning opportunities for area residents of all ages.
+Delano Community Education provides comprehensive lifelong learning opportunities for area residents of all ages.
 An array of enrichment classes and recreational opportunities are offered year-round.
-There are opportunities in art, music, drama, science, the popular “Discovery Zone” summer program, an outstanding Destination ImagiNation program, Driver’s Education classroom instruction, youth service programs, and athletic activities, including American Red Cross swimming lessons.
+There are opportunities in art, music, drama, science, the popular “Discovery Zone” summer program, an outstanding Destination ImagiNation program, Driver’s Education classroom instruction, youth service programs, and athletic activities that include American Red Cross swimming lessons.

-Adults can meet their life-long learning needs by participating in enrichment classes that span an array of topics.
+Adults can enjoy enrichment classes that span an array of topics.
 If you can’t fit a class into your busy schedule, try online learning courses and learn at times that are convenient for you!
 Community Education is also pleased to partner with the City of Delano in providing financial support for the Delano Senior Center.